Pencil on paper sketches of the Futuna chapel by John Scott

 Presenters:

-James Charlton – Dr James Charlton is a New Zealand based artist whose work covers a range of practices including object-based sculpture, stereo-lithography, installation, robotics, interactive screen-based and performance work.
+His work covers a range of practices including object-based sculpture, stereo-lithography, installation, robotics, interactive screen-based and performance work.
 Indebted to the generation of Post-object artists before him, his process driven work centres on the phenomenological event of art while tending to shun issue driven thematic.

 Tina Barton MNZM – Futuna Exhibition co-curator